 Bio

-Emi Nietfeld is the author of Acceptance (Penguin Press ‘22), a memoir of her journey through foster care and homelessness, interrogating the true meanings of resilience, ambition, and success.
+Emi Nietfeld is the award-winning author of Acceptance (Penguin Press ‘22), a memoir of her journey through foster care and homelessness, interrogating the true meanings of resilience, ambition, and success.
 After graduating from Harvard in 2015, she worked as a software engineer, an experience she wrote about in her viral New York Times essay, “After Working At Google, I’ll Never Let Myself Love a Job Again.”

 Contact

-For in-person and virtual speaking engagements:
+For speaking engagements:

 Alysyn Reinhardt at Penguin Random House Speakers Bureau